anjanik012/suto/README.md

 # suto - sudo touch

-suto is a Linux PAM authenticator using Android phone fingerprint over local network.
+suto is a Linux PAM authenticator which uses Android phone biometrics to verify user credentials for granting super-user access.

 This repository is hosting the desktop module to be called by Linux PAM for authentication written in C++.
 Networking is done by **Boost.Asio** library.

-**This is largely work in progress.**
+### Dependencies

+* _Boost C++ v1.42.0_

 ### Work done